 Acute stress disorder is characterized by an overwhelming sense of stress, fear, and panic, beginning after a traumatic or disturbing event.
-The severity of these symptoms is such that they impair a person’s ability to function and engage normally in everyday life.
+The severity of these symptoms is such that they impair a teen’s ability to function and engage normally in everyday life.
 This disorder is considered a precursor to post-traumatic stress disorder (PTSD).

-The cause of acute stress disorder is what defines it: acute stress refers to a highly stressful event, enough to mentally shake a person up, disrupting their normal functioning because of the severity of the event.
+The cause of acute stress disorder is what defines it: acute stress refers to a highly stressful event, enough to mentally shake a teen up, disrupting their normal functioning because of the severity of the event.
 As with trauma and post-traumatic stress, acute stress is highly subjective.
 For example: if a teen survives a traumatic event alongside others and one of them develops an acute stress disorder, that does not mean the others will as well.
 Some causes of acute stress disorder include:

 Extreme pain – sudden and extreme pain can be a traumatic event.

-Sexual or physical abuse – being subjected to violence by others not only causes emotional and physical pain, but gravely injures a person’s sense of self, and can often leave lasting damage on a teen’s psyche.
+Sexual or physical abuse – being subjected to violence by others not only causes emotional and physical pain, but gravely injures a teen’s sense of self, and can often leave lasting damage on a teen’s psyche.

 Surviving a disaster – surviving a crash, natural disaster, school shooting or other terrible events can cause a teen to develop acute stress disorder.